wp-plugins/google-calendar-widget/readme.txt

 = 1.4.0 =
 * Upgraded to Google Calendar API v3
 * Replaced calendar "URL" with calendar "ID"
 * Added Setting for Google API Key.
-It must be retreived for each web site.
+Each site must use a unique key.